-- With the system in the disarmed state, check that all zones are intact.
+- 1. With the system in the disarmed state, check that all zones are intact.
 If the READY LED is not lit, press the [] key to display the faulted zone(s).
 Restore faulted zone(s) if necessary, so that READY LED lights.
 Fault and restore every sensor individually to assure that it is being monitored by the system. - 2.
 Enter the security code and press the TEST key.
 The outside sounder will sound for 1 second and all the LED segments on the keypad display light for 3 seconds.
-The keypad should sound 3 beeps each time a contact is faulted.
+LYNX announces the zone's voice descriptor (if programmed) followed by 3 beeps, each time a contact is faulted.
 A test report should be transmitted (if programmed) to the central station immediately.
 If the backup battery is discharged or missing, the sounder may not turn on and a LOW BATTERY report will be transmitted with a TEST report.
 The keypad will beep once every 45 seconds as a reminder that the system is in the Test mode. - 3.
 To turn off the Test mode enter security code and press the OFF key.